victoryeo/quick-swap-smart-contract/README.md

 #### this command will deploy a ttoken smart contract
 npx hardhat deploy --network ganache

-### setup quick swap on ganache network (tested)
+### setup basic quick swap on ganache network (tested)
 #### this command will deploy griefing lock, principal lock
-npx hardhat setup-qs --ttoken-address 0xe78A0F7E598Cc8b0Bb87894B0F60dD2a88d6a8Ab --network ganache (the address are obtained from hardhat deploy)
+npx hardhat setup-bqs --ttoken-address 0xe78A0F7E598Cc8b0Bb87894B0F60dD2a88d6a8Ab --network ganache (the address are obtained from hardhat deploy)